-The 2016 Georgia Law at Oxford program will feature courses on Comparative Commercial Law, Global Property Law, Comparative Constitutional Law, and EU Law.
-Two of these courses will be traditional 3-credit courses taught by Georgia Law Professor Jim Smith.
-Two will be "Oxford-style" 2-credit courses taught by members of the Oxford Law faculty.
-Students will also take a 3-credit intensive research and writing course on a comparative or international law topic (this paper wil qualify for the substantial writing requirement).
-Students receive 12 or 13 semester hours of credit toward their degree upon completion of the program.
+The 2017 Georgia Law at Oxford program features courses on Comparative Consitutional Law (3 credits), History of the Common Law (4 credits), and EU Economic Law (2 credits).
+Two of these courses are traditional courses taught by Georgia Law Professor Nathan Chapman.
+One is an "Oxford-style" 2-credit course taught by members of the Oxford Law faculty.
+Students will also take a 3-credit intensive research and writing course on a comparative or international law topic; this paper wil qualify for the substantial writing requirement.
+Students receive 12 semester hours of credit toward their degree upon completion of the program.

 At-A-Glance - Georgia Law at Oxford

 - Program Length: 15 weeks in spring semester